 If you are interested in coming along, please send us an email.

 Our podcast looks into personal stories of grief and how nature was an important part of that process.

 Through these conversations, we hear about the many benefits that nature can provide, activities to get involved in, and how to use the outdoors to support yourself or loved ones during a personal loss.

 Find our episodes on many different platforms: https://anchor.fm/thenatureofloss

-If you would like to contribute to this podcast, please send an email to Mollie Taylor.
+If you would like to contribute to this podcast, please send us an email.